Diazepam: Recreational use

-A large-scale study in the US, conducted by SAMHSA, using data from 2011, determined benzodiazepines were present in 28.7% of emergency department visits involving nonmedical use of pharmaceuticals.
+A large-scale study in the US, conducted by SAMHSA, using data from 2011, determined that benzodiazepines were present in 28.7% of emergency department visits involving nonmedical use of pharmaceuticals.
 In this regard, benzodiazepines are second only to opiates, the study found in 39.2% of visits.
 About 29.3% of drug-related suicide attempts involve benzodiazepines, making them the most frequently represented class in drug-related suicide attempts.
 Males misuse benzodiazepines as commonly as females.

-Diazepam was detected in 26% of cases of people suspected of driving under the influence of drugs in Sweden, and its active metabolite nordazepam was detected in 28% of cases.
-Other benzodiazepines and zolpidem and zopiclone also were found in high numbers.
-Many drivers had blood levels far exceeding the therapeutic dose range, suggesting a high degree of potential for misuse for benzodiazepines, zolpidem, and zopiclone.
+Diazepam was detected in 26% of cases of people suspected of driving under the influence of drugs in Sweden, and its active metabolite nordazepam, was detected in 28% of cases.
+Other benzodiazepines, zolpidem, and zopiclone were also found in high numbers.
+Many drivers had blood levels far exceeding the therapeutic dose range, suggesting a high degree of potential for misuse of benzodiazepines, zolpidem, and zopiclone.
 In Northern Ireland, in cases where drugs were detected in samples from impaired drivers who were not impaired by alcohol, benzodiazepines were found in 87% of cases.
 Diazepam was the most commonly detected benzodiazepine.

 Legal status

-Diazepam is regulated in most countries as a prescription drug:
+Diazepam is regulated as a prescription medication.